You are here

 Hirsch Postdoctoral Associate

-I am an archaeologist whose primary research interests include culture contact and colonialism, foodways, and identity studies.
+I am an anthropological archaeologist whose primary research interests include culture contact and colonialism, foodways, and identity studies.
 I have worked on various projects in the Southeastern U.S., Mexico, the Caribbean, and the Peruvian Andes, where I have used multiple lines of evidence to examine prehistoric domestic foodways, including paleoethnobotanical data, ceramic assemblages, and pit feature data, to assess how cooking practices, agricultural production, and the spatial dimensions of foodways shape identity construction and social life.
 My research and teaching interests also include ethical issues in contemporary practice, including gender equity in academic representation and publication.

 - Archaeology Program

 My dissertation explored the dynamics of food production, migration, and sociopolitical change during the consolidation of the Southern Moche state of north coastal Peru during the Early Intermediate Period (400 B.C. – A.D.
 800), primarily through the lens of paleoethnobotany.
+This project incorporated archaeobotanical, environmental, and ethnohistorical evidence to address changes in food production, processing, and consumption over five cultural horizons to critically re-evaluate existing models of Moche sociopolitical development, with a bottom-up perspective of the laborers in rural households whose agricultural production supported the growth and florescence of this complex society.

-My current projects include a large-scale comparative paleoethnobotanical analysis of new datasets from Cahokia’s hinterlands that will examine regional variation in changes in plant foodways in response to Mississippianization in the greater Southeast and Midwest.
+My current projects include a large-scale comparative paleoethnobotanical analysis of new datasets from Cahokia’s hinterlands that examines regional variation in changes in plant foodways in response to Mississippianization in the greater Southeast and Midwest.
 My next field project will involve the excavation and analysis of a colonial period sugar hacienda in southern Veracruz, to be conducted in collaboration with Sarah Lyon (Univeristy of Kentucky), Christoper Pool (University of Kentucky), and Marcie Venter (Murray State University) and in conjunction with the quincentennial of Hernán Cortés’ conquest of Mexico.
 This project will consider the negotiation of identity and survival of enslaved indigenous and African peoples through the analysis of spatial organization, foodways, and material culture in a plantation context.

 Parallel to my archaeological research, I am committed to an active research program on contemporary discipline sociopolitics, which I accomplish through rigorous analyses of large publication and survey datasets.
 Drawing on feminist theory and feminist critiques of science, I examine how gender imbalance and a lack of diversity continue to affect the work that archaeologists produce.
 The evaluation of publishing trends serves as a means to investigate knowledge valuation and validation in archaeology and lends insight into the control over archaeological narratives.

-My research has been supported by the Wenner Gren Foundation for Anthropological Research for Anthropological Research (Dissertation Fieldwork Grant no. 8736), the National Science Foundation, the Leal Anne Kerry Mertes Fund, UC Santa Barbara Humanities and Social Science Research Grants, UC Santa Barbara Anthropology Graduate Student Research Grants, and funds from MOCHE, Inc., a 501c3 non-profit organization dedicated to protecting archaeological sites through community heritage empowerment.
+My research has been supported by the Wenner Gren Foundation for Anthropological Research (Dissertation Fieldwork Grant no. 8736), the National Science Foundation, the Leal Anne Kerry Mertes Fund, UC Santa Barbara Humanities and Social Science Research Grants, UC Santa Barbara Anthropology Graduate Student Research Grants, and funds from MOCHE, Inc., a 501c3 non-profit organization dedicated to protecting archaeological sites through community heritage empowerment.

-In Press Fisherman, Farmer, Rich Man, Poor Man, Weaver, Parcialidad Chief?
+2018 Fisherman, Farmer, Rich Man, Poor Man, Weaver, Parcialidad Chief?
 Household Archaeology at Cerro La Virgen, a Chimu Town Within the Hinterland of Chan Chan.
 In New Perspectives on the Social Dynamics and Economic Interactions of Andean Maritime Communities, edited by Oscar Prieto and Daniel Sandweiss, University Press of Florida, Gainesville, in press.
 (B.R.
 Billman, D.N.
 Bardolph, J. Hudson, and J. Briceño)

 2017 Maize in Mississippian Beginnings.
 In Mississippian Beginnings, edited by Gregory D. Wilson, pp. 29–71.
 University Press of Florida, Gainesville.
 (A.M.
 VanDerwarker, D.N.
 Bardolph, and C.M.
 Scarry)